notsonerdysid/DRONE-BLUEPRINT/README.md

 My main goal is to learn and gain hands on skills and understanding  how hardware, software, and the physics behind which will work together in autonomous systems.

 How would I fly this?
-I will be using Radiomaster Pocket Radio Controller because it offers hall-effect gimbals and also very afforable; ELRS version recommended for the HGLRC receiver which can give range upto more than 1.6km.
-I'll upgrade this same drone in fpv monster later on in future, with the upgrades like adding cool landing pad and more and I will configure the flight controller using Betaflight 4.5, to tune the PID values to make my drone stable.
+I will be using Radiomaster Pocket Radio Controller because it offers hall-effect gimbals and also very afforable; ELRS version recommended for the HGLRC receiver which has the range upto more than 1.6km.
+I will configure the flight controller using Betaflight 4.5, to tune the PID values to make my drone stable.

 **Schematics circuit diagram**